Why Everyone Should Try Therapy at Least Once

 You repeat patterns in therapy that you do in everyday life.

 Humans are creatures of habit.
 Most of us stick to daily routines to keep our lives on track.
 These habits influence everything from what we eat for breakfast to the kind of person we choose to date.
 The problem?
 Not all habits are good for us.
-When it comes to relationships, we tend to repeat unhealthy patterns again and again—maybe you keep choosing emotionally unavailable partners or sabotage relationships once they've reached a level of intimacy that's uncomfortable for you.
+When it comes to relationships, we tend to repeat unhealthy patterns again and again — maybe you keep choosing emotionally unavailable or toxic partners or sabotage relationships once they've reached a level of intimacy that's uncomfortable for you.
 Often in therapy, these patterns crop up, especially once you've settled into the therapeutic relationship.
-The difference is that in therapy, you have the opportunity to take a closer look at why you repeat the things you do.
+The difference is that, in therapy, you have the opportunity to take a closer look at why you repeat the things you do.
 According to Blatter, when a person's patterns emerge in the therapeutic relationship, the therapy space provides a safe arena in which to understand them: "I had a patient who had trouble sustaining intimacy in her relationships," he says.
 "As she and I got closer, her anxieties about our intimacy started to reveal themselves.
 By being able to explore them in the safe space of therapy, she was able to open up about her fears and consequently open up to greater intimacy with other people in her life."
 When you address the issues that underlie unhealthy patterns within the safety of the therapeutic relationship, you'll have the tools to apply what you've learned outside the therapy room.
+(Related: Why You Physically Feel Like Shit After Therapy, Explained By Mental Health Pros)

 You have the freedom to experiment.

 You might not think of therapy as a big kid's playroom, but in some ways it is.
 By adulthood, we've often forgotten how to playfully explore ourselves.
 We tend to be more rigid, self-conscious, and less willing to experiment.
-Therapy is a judgment-free zone where you can try new things in a low-stakes environment.
+One of the major benefits of therapy is that it's a judgment-free zone where you can try new things in a low-stakes environment.
 You can say whatever comes to mind, no matter how silly or weird you may think it sounds.
 In your therapist's office, you are also free to safely explore feelings and practice behaviors that trigger anxiety in your everyday life.
 Are you passive and find it difficult to speak your mind?
 Practice assertiveness with your therapist.
 Do you have difficulty managing your anger?
 Try relaxation techniques.
 Once you've rehearsed these skills in session, you might feel more confident about handling issues outside the therapist's office as well.
+(Related: Is It Bad to Rely On Workouts As Your Therapy?)

 You can surprise yourself.